 How to Skip the Windows 10 Login Screen and Log Into Your User Account Automatically

-How to Remove the Password Screen
+How to Bypass or Disable the Windows 10 Login Screen

-- Click on your user account to select it and uncheck the box labeled “Users must enter a user name and password to use this computer.”
+- Click on your user account to select it and uncheck the box labeled Users must enter a user name and password to use this computer.
+Click OK.